 In the Nicoya Peninsula, the proportion of centenarians is around three and a half times the global average.
 This coastal region has the second-highest concentration of males over 100 and one of the lowest rates of middle-age mortality.

-Other Blue Zones identified by Buettner include Okinawa, Japan; the Aegean island of Ikaria, Greece; a Seventh-Day Adventist community in Loma Linda, California; and the Barbagia region of Sardinia, Italy.
+Buettner also identified Other Blue Zones, including Okinawa, Japan; the Aegean island of Ikaria, Greece; a Seventh-Day Adventist community in Loma Linda, California; and the Barbagia region of Sardinia, Italy.

 The Secrets of the Nicoya Peninsula